|The Book of Ruth|

 “Ruth clung to her.”
 The word “clung” is the same word used in Genesis 2:24 for a man being joined to his wife.
 The text shows that Ruth’s bond with her mother-in-law was very strong.(top)

 ”Naomi.”
 The Hebrew text reads “she,” but we substituted “Naomi” for clarity.

 “Yahweh do so to me, and more also.”
 This phrase is a curse formula.
 This let Naomi know that Ruth was extremely serious about her commitment to Naomi and Yahweh.
-Here in Ruth 1:17 we see that Ruth has taken Yahweh as her God.
+Here in Ruth 1:17 we see that by using the name Yahweh the way she does, Ruth has taken Yahweh as her God.
 Her native god was Chemosh, but typical of pagan gods, he was cruel.
-According to Morris Jastrow and George A. Barton (Jewish Encyclopedia), Chemosh was essentially of the same nature as Baal.
-As such, Chemosh might demand human sacrifice, ritual sex, and other such impure and ungodly things.
+According to the Jewish Encyclopedia (by Morris Jastrow and George A. Bartonaa), Chemosh was essentially of the same nature as Baal.
+As such, Chemosh was worshipped by ritual sex (cp.
+Num.
+25:1-4), might demand human sacrifice, and demanded other such impure and ungodly things.
 Ruth found out enough about Yahweh that she not only clung to Naomi, but to Yahweh as well, saying to Naomi “your God is my God” (Ruth 1:16).(top)

 “Do not call me.”
 The verb is feminine plural, so it is the women of the city who Naomi is addressing.